Origins

 Born of collective imagination, the exhibition considers the question of origins from every angle, becoming itself the origin of a constantly shifting narrative in the eyes of its viewers.

-The exhibition "Origins" also features works by Leyla Goormaghtigh, Emmanuel Mottu, David Poullard, Nathalie Rodach, Anna Solal, and many others.
+The exhibition "Origins" also features works by Philip Baldwin and Monica Guggisberg, Thiémoko Claude Diarra, Fischli and Weiss, Diego Feurer, Leyla Goormaghtigh, Sophie Le Meillour, Georgina Maxim, Emmanuel Mottu, Jonas Noël Niedermann, Nyaba Leon Ouedraogo, David Poullard, Nathalie Rodach, Anna Solal, Tiemar Tegene, and Bastien Thomas.

 More information about the Curatorial Project – Ecoart can be found here.